-” Compliments are always great to receive , but when it comes from you, it;s even more special” said one of my ex students to me when I complimented her on an exceptional piece of writing that she had sent in for approval.
-This is itself was a compliment, put so gracefully, making the receiver feel cared for and appreciated.
+” Compliments are always great to receive , but when it comes from you, it;s even more special” one of my ex students said to me when I complimented her on an exceptional piece of writing that she had sent in for approval.
+That in itself was a compliment, put so gracefully, making the receiver feel cared for and appreciated.

 However receiving a compliment gracefully is an art which most of us have not been able to master, though I think enough has been written about it in almost every magazine and in the lighter reading sections of newspapers and e-magazines.